-This report supplements a 2019 review for the U.S. Preventive Services Task Force (USPSTF) on screening for drug use in primary care in adolescents and adults, including pregnant women,1 focusing on evidence examining the benefits and harms of psychosocial interventions and pharmacotherapy for persons engaging in drug use.
-The 2019 USPSTF screening review updates a 2008 USPSTF review on screening for illicit drug use.2 Like the 2008 USPSTF review, the 2019 screening review addressed the benefits and harms of screening, the accuracy of drug use screening instruments, and the benefits and harms of counseling interventions to reduce drug use detected through screening in primary care settings (referred to in this report as "screendetected").1 Such patients may have less severe drug use than persons seeking treatment for or referred for treatment of drug use or persons with clinical signs or symptoms of drug use (referred to in this report as "treatment-seeking"); however, symptom severity may overlap between screen-detected and treatment-seeking populations.
-Unlike the 2008 USPSTF review, the 2019 screening review did not address evidence on interventions among treatment-seeking persons,2 because evidence from screen-detected populations is more directly applicable for guiding decisions about screening for drug use in primary care settings.
+This report supplements a review for the U.S. Preventive Services Task Force (USPSTF) on screening for drug use in primary care in adolescents and adults, including pregnant women, 1 focusing on evidence examining the benefits and harms of psychosocial interventions and pharmacotherapy for persons engaging in drug use.
+The USPSTF screening review updates a 2008 USPSTF review on screening for illicit drug use.
+Like the 2008 USPSTF review, the screening review addresses the benefits and harms of screening through use of instruments with questions about drug use or drug-related risks, the accuracy of drug use screening instruments, and the benefits and harms of counseling interventions to reduce drug use detected through screening in primary care settings (referred to in this report as "screen-detected").
+Such patients may have less severe drug use than persons seeking treatment for or referred for treatment of drug use or persons with clinical signs or symptoms of drug use (referred to in this report as "treatment-seeking"); however, symptom severity may overlap between screen-detected and treatment-seeking populations.
+Unlike the 2008 USPSTF review, the screening review does not address evidence on interventions among treatment-seeking persons, because evidence from screen-detected populations is more directly applicable for guiding decisions about screening for drug use in primary care settings.
 A potential limitation of this approach is that it excludes some evidence on more intensive psychosocial interventions and evidence on the effectiveness of pharmacotherapies, which have been primarily studied in treatment-seeking populations.